-What qualifications are the most necessary and most beneficial in your sector?
+What qualifications are the most necessary and most beneficial in the energy policy sector?

 What have been the stumbling blocks or barriers along the way?
 And how did you adapt to these challenges?

-What other advice do you have for people about to embark on a career as an entrepreneur?
+What other advice do you have for people about to embark on a career in decentralised energy policy?

 It’s an exciting time to be in the industry.
 New technologies are creating new opportunities for the future, while the application of common sense solutions is awakening users to the potential to lower costs and increased reliability.
 Decentralised technologies are becoming more of an every-day part of doing business than ever before.